 Conclusion: Should I disable WebRTC during webinars?

-On the one hand, WebRTC technology has provided an additional impetus to the development of video conferencing, allowing webinars and other online events to be held without downloading additional programs and plugins.
+On the one hand, WebRTC technology has provided an additional impetus to developing video conferencing, allowing webinars and other online events to be held without downloading additional programs and plugins.
 But on the other hand, users who are worried about their safety during data transfer prefer to turn it off.

 As you can see, there is always a choice.
-If you need to conduct video conferencing regularly and you do not want or cannot use WebRTC, choose a secure webinar and video conferencing service for this.
+If you need to conduct video conferencing regularly and do not want or cannot use WebRTC, choose a secure webinar and video conferencing service.